 Content How is it assessed?
 When?
-Internal/ External Weighting 1 Understanding Drama through the Formal written May of External 40% study of a set text, understanding exam exam year theatre roles and terminology and a review of a live theatre performance 2 Devising Drama Performance Summer Internal 40% An original group performance and coursework Term of Year 10 3 Scripted Drama Performance Spring External 20% 2 Extracts Term of Year 11
+Internal/ External Weighting % 1 Understanding Drama through the study of a set text, understanding Formal written exam May of exam year External 40% theatre roles and terminology and a review of a live theatre performance , 2 Devising Drama Performance Summer Internal 40% An original group performance and coursework Term of Year 10 3 Texts in Practice (Acting) Performance Spring External 20% 2 Extracts Term of Year 11

 The course has a firm focus on polished performances and offers many opportunities for public performance.
 Co-curricular commitment is important and the ability to work independently is expected.
-We are involved in the Shakespeare Schools Festival and the National Theatre Connections project.
 We have links with the Dukes Theatre and The University of Lancaster as well as casting agencies and touring theatre companies.
 There is the opportunity to go on many theatre trips.
-Recently our GCSE groups have seen 'The Curious Incident of the Dog in the Night-Time', 'The Woman in Black' at The Lowry, 'Blood Brothers' at Liverpool Empire and Frantic Assembly's 'Things I Know to be True' by Andrew Bovelli.
-GCSE Drama have the opportunity to gain experience leading activities at the KS3 Drama co-curricular Drama club.
+In recent, pre-Covid times, our GCSE groups have experienced live theatre at the Dukes, The Lowry, Manchester's Palace Theatre, The Empire in Liverpool and the Storyhouse in Chester.
+Pupils have the opportunity to gain experience leading activities at the KS3 Drama co-curricular Drama club as well as performing in the whole school musical.